-Below, find our tips for traveling around the Boone area as sustainably as possible:
+Below, find our tips for exploring the Boone area as sustainably as possible:

 There’s no way around driving to get to the Boone area unless you're a cyclist traversing challenging mountain roads.
 Choosing to come to the area could mean skipping the air travel and taking a road trip - already a very sustainable choice.
 If flying into CLT or GSO, carpooling and ride-sharing can help cut back on emissions traveling the rest of the way.

 Getting around in the town of Boone is easy, too.
-The AppalCART is a completely free bus system that goes throughout the town and even has a weekend route in the nearby village of Blowing Rock.
+The AppalCART is a completely free bus system that goes throughout the town and even has a completely electric bus!
 Shuttles from rural parts of the county can also be arranged from AppalCART for a small fee.
 Electric vehicle drivers will find convenient charging stations throughout the county, so no need to worry about running out of juice.

 PRO TIP - When exploring Downtown Boone or Blowing Rock, take the first parking spot you see and walk around.
 There are plenty of delicious eateries and unique shopping experiences within walking distance.

-Find out more, and see our EV Charging Station Map, on our Transportation page.
+Find local ride options and an EV Charging Station Map on our Transportation page.

 Creative Accommodations

-Most visitors choose to stay in a hotel or cabin when staying in the Boone area.
+Many visitors choose to stay in a hotel or cabin in the Boone area.
 If possible, opt for smaller-sized A-Frame cabins and tiny houses, which use less energy to heat and cool than larger accommodations.
 Another way to travel more sustainably is to look for rentals that rely on renewable energy like The Solar Farmhouse.
-Stay at a historic 1875 bed and breakfast, the Lovill House Inn, which focuses on sustainable details like energy-efficiency, plastic-free toiletries, and locally sourced breakfasts.
-The Inn is now able to run on 100% renewable energy, and was recently recognized by the NC Green Travel program at the highest level of environmental stewardship with three dogwood blossoms.
+Stay at a historic 1875 bed and breakfast, the Lovill House Inn, which focuses on sustainable details like energy efficiency, plastic-free toiletries, and locally sourced breakfasts.
+The Inn runs on 100% renewable energy and was recognized by the NC Green Travel program at the highest level of environmental stewardship.

-A tent is illuminated by yellow light from the inside, while stars in the night sky are visible above.
-In the distance some lights can be seen from a town.
-Next to the tent, a tall cliff rises.Try backpacking to a remote, off-the-beaten-path campsite in Grandfather Mountain State Park or Elk Knob State Park.
+A single tent is set up by a mountain stream with several trees lush with leaves on either side.You could also try backpacking to a remote, off-the-beaten-path campsite in Grandfather Mountain or Elk Knob State Parks.
 Camping near your car is another fun option for the whole family to experience with any of Boone’s uniquely beautiful campgrounds.
 Book a stay with Glamping Unplugged and truly unplug from your devices and connect with nature in a stylish geodesic dome.
-Or try glamping at the Boone Cocoon and rest assured you'll have a breathtaking night in a suspended treehouse.

 PRO TIP - Cut energy usage down wherever you stay by turning off all lights and electronics before leaving any accommodations.

 The eco-friendly activities are seemingly endless in the area.
 Boone is surrounded by fresh air, wildlife, abundant forests, and crisp, clean headwater streams.
-From hiking to scenic vistas, historic places, and waterfalls to zip-lining through the trees, here are some of our favorite environmentally conscious activities:Two men sit in a canoe paddling on a lake.
-There are rolling green mountains behind the lake in the background.
+From hiking to scenic vistas, historic places, and waterfalls to ziplining through the trees, here are some of our favorite environmentally conscious activities:A small group paddles on blue kayaks on a dark green river.

-Be considerate of others enjoying public areas and practice Leave No Trace to keep these places around for generations to come.
+Be considerate of others enjoying public areas and practice the Outdoor NC/Leave No Trace to keep these places around for generations to come.

-Brush up on the 7 principles of Leave No Trace here.
+Brush up on the 7 Outdoor NC principles here.

 Eat Local

-Fresh, locally-sourced food almost always tastes better than the alternative.
-Plus, using local ingredients for food saves on transportation costs, supports local farmers and ecological biodiversity, and encourages seasonal eating - all of which are huge benefits to a community and its environment.
-Here are a few of our picks for eating locally sourced ingredients from the Boone Area:
+Fresh, locally sourced food almost always tastes better than the alternative.
+Plus, using local ingredients for food saves on transportation costs, supports local farmers and ecological biodiversity, and encourages seasonal eating - all of which benefit a community and its environment.
+Here are a few of our picks for eating locally in the Boone Area:

 F.A.R.M.
 Café - F.A.R.M.
-Café is a bright and cheery quick service spot right in the center of Boone's King Street.
-Expect a new themed meal every day, with fresh, seasonal vegetables, sustainably raised meats, and other local food items creating an ever-changing menu.
-It's always incredible no matter what is on the menu, and the café's pay-as-you-can model is even better.
-Suggested donations are $5 for a small plate and $10 for a large plate, but everybody eats regardless of their means at this café.
-The bistro also utilizes imperfect and "ugly" produce from local farms for their Full Circle Program, which creates easy-to-prepare, nutritious meals that are delivered to regional shelters.
+Café is a bright and cheery spot right in the center of Boone's King Street.
+Expect a new meal each day, with fresh, seasonal vegetables, sustainably raised meats, and other local food items creating an ever-changing menu.
+The café's pay-as-you-can model is awesome, with suggested donations are $5-10, but everybody eats regardless of their means at this café.
+The bistro also uses "ugly" produce from local farms for their Full Circle Program, which creates and delivers easy-to-prepare, nutritious meals for regional shelters.
 They have even implemented a composting program for food waste.

 Farm to Flame Food Truck - Farm to Flame's wood-fired pizzas are a delicious complement to the beverages at Appalachian Mountain Brewery, where the food truck is usually parked.
 All utensils and containers used by the food truck decompose within 50 days.
 The truck runs on biodiesel and gets power from the solar panels on Appalachian Mountain Brewery's roof.